 Some things should be communicated in person rather than a letter because written communication cannot convey context and tone as person-to-person communication.

 John desires that the church in Ephesus would experience “peace” even in the face of the problem with Diotrephes.

 Ga 6:16, “And as many as walk according to this rule, peace and mercy be upon them, and upon the Israel of God.”

 2 Th 3:16, “Now may the Lord of peace Himself give you peace always in every way.
 The Lord be with you all.”

 1 Pet 5:14, “Greet one another with a kiss of love.
 Peace to you all who are in Christ Jesus.
 Amen.”

 Our friends greet you.

 John’s church greeted Gaius’ church at Ephesus.
 Jesus employed the term “friends” to refer to those for whom He gave His life (Jn 15:13).
-Christians network on the basis of their common family relationship – they are members of the family of God.
-There is a family bond even if they never met.
+Christians network based on their common family relationship – they are members of the family of God.
+There is a family bond, even if they never met.

 Greet the friends by name

 John wanted Gaius to greet “the friends by name.”
 Greeting by name was a more personal greeting making it warmer.
 Every last individual in the church at Ephesus was important.